 ADOREYES: Yes.
-ADOREYES serum has a water-based formula, so it is safe to use with lash extensions, false lashes, and contacts.
-Using serum will strengthen natural lashes, keep them stay in the follicle for longer time (less shedding equals extensions for longer), and will help minimize the damaging effects often seen with the prolonged use of lash extensions.
-If you're looking to lengthen the growth cycle for better retention of your lash extensions, using our lash serum will help you to achieve that.
+ADOREYES serum has a water-based formula, which is safe to use with lash extensions, false lashes, and contacts.
+Using serum will strengthen natural lashes, protect them from breaking (less shedding equals extensions for longer), and will help minimize the damaging effects often seen with the prolonged use of lash extensions.
+If you're looking to lengthen the eyelash lifespan for better retention of your lash extensions, our lash serum will help you achieve that.

 Can I use the serum with permanent or semi-permanent makeup?

 ADOREYES: Yes.
 The use of ADOREYES serum should not affect your permanent or semi-permanent makeup.
-However, if you have just recently finished getting your treatment, please make sure the area has completely healed before applying the serum.
+However, if you have just recently finished getting your treatment, please ensure the area has completely healed before applying the serum.

 Can I use a serum while wearing my contact lenses?

-PROSTAGLANDIN SERUM: No. Most of the prostaglandin-based serums contain benzalkonium chloride, which may be absorbed by and cause discolouration of soft contact lenses.
+PROSTAGLANDIN SERUM: No. Most prostaglandin-based serums contain benzalkonium chloride, which may be absorbed and cause discolouration of soft contact lenses.

 ADOREYES: Yes.
-ADOREYES serum is safe and non-irritating, making it ideal for contact lens wearers as well.
+ADOREYES serum is safe and non-irritating, making it ideal for contact lens wearers.

 Can I use serum during pregnancy?

-PROSTAGLANDIN SERUM: No. Prostaglandin analogues can induce labour, cause an abortion (1–4 mg/day) and can stimulate uterine muscle contractions.
+PROSTAGLANDIN SERUM: No. Certain prostaglandin analogues can induce labour, cause an abortion (1–4 mg/day), and stimulate uterine muscle contractions.

-ADOREYES: While ADOREYES serums contain no ingredients that have any known harmful effects on pregnant or nursing women, please consult a doctor before using.
+ADOREYES: While ADOREYES serums contain no ingredients that have any known harmful effects on pregnant or nursing women, please consult a doctor before using them.

 Are serums cruelty-free?

-PROSTAGLANDIN SERUM: No. Every drug, according to FDA guidelines and approval process, must be tested on animals before introducing the product to the market.
-However, some imported prostaglandin analogue serums do not follow FDA and might be cruelty-free.
+PROSTAGLANDIN SERUM: No. According to FDA guidelines and the approval process, every drug must be tested on animals before introducing the product to the market.

 ADOREYES: Yes.
 Our products are tested on happy volunteers during clinical trials.